Skip to main content

 The artifacts: section of this script adds a human-readable output of the data product manifest in the report section of the pipeline:

-Data product manifest in the pipeline report __shadow__
+Data product manifest in the pipeline report !!shadow!!

 2. Click the report name to view the data product metadata generated by the pipeline.

-Metadata of the data product __shadow__
+Metadata of the data product !!shadow!!

 3. Add Data Product towards the bottom of the list, before Clean Up, in the file pipelines/includes/config/stages.yml of the pipelines - the predefined job will be in this stage.